Medical Accuracy & Trust

 Every medically oriented article is reviewed at least once per year to ensure it reflects current medical guidelines, updated reference ranges, and the latest research findings.

-Immediate Updates
+Immediate updates

 We update content immediately when regulatory agencies release new safety information, guidelines change, or new research significantly impacts existing recommendations.

-Community Feedback
+Community feedback

 When users, clinicians, or partners flag potential inaccuracies, we investigate within 48 hours and update content if needed, documenting all changes in our internal log.

-Correction Transparency
+Correction transparency

-Our medical reviewers are the same experts featured on the Wizey Team page.
+Our medical reviewers are the same experts featured on the Wizey team page.
 Each profile includes:

 • Complete education history and medical credentials